Edward Jones (1927-1993)

 Professional Life

-Edward Ellsworth Jones was born in 1927.
-He received his Ph.D. in clinical psychology from Harvard University.
-Jones spent most of his professional career as a social psychologist at Duke University before he moved to Princeton, where he joined the faculty of the University’s Department of Psychology in 1977.
-Jones focused his work on the attribution process.
-He developed the theory of correspondent inferences with his colleague Keith Davis.
-Additionally, Jones worked with Richard E. Nisbett and created the Actor-observer bias.
-He also authored a paper with Victor Harris that eventually led to the formation of the fundamental attribution error theory.
+Edward Ellsworth Jones was born in 1927 in Buffalo, New York.
+He received his BA in 1949 and his PhD in clinical psychology in 1953 from Harvard University.
+Jones spent most of his professional career as a social psychologist at Duke University before he moved to Princeton, where he joined the department of psychology in 1977.
+Jones focused his work on the process of attribution, the process people use to account for the behavior of others and to explain why something happened.

 Contribution to Psychology